biicode/docs/c++/reference/biicode-conf.rst

 ``[requirements]`` section is fullfiled after executing ``bii find`` with the blocks and versions your block depends on.

-You can manually specify the block to depend on with its corresponding version or override a dependency just writing the version you want and executing ``bii cpp:build`` after that.
+You can manually specify the block to depend on with its corresponding version or override a dependency just writing the version you want and executing ``bii build`` after that.

 .. code-block:: text